sbhrwl/aws/1.Basics/1.Fundamentals/5.VPC/README.md

 -  You cannot disable IPv4 support for your VPC and subnets since this is the default IP addressing system for Amazon VPC and Amazon EC2
 <img src="images/11.png">

-"By default, a new EC2 instance uses an IPv4 addressing protocol.
+By default, a new EC2 instance uses an IPv4 addressing protocol.
 To fix the problem in the scenario, you need to create a new IPv4 subnet and deploy the EC2 instance in the new subnet."
 Hence, the correct answer is: Set up a new IPv4 subnet with a larger CIDR range.
 Associate the new subnet with the VPC and then launch the instance.
 <img src="images/12.png">